Steps To Take After Being Sexual Assaulted In The Workplace

 All employees have the right to work in a safe work environment free of unwanted workplace sexual harassment, assault, or abuse.
 Unfortunately, sexual harassment, assault, and abuse occur at work.
 Assault and harassment can be extremely traumatic and life-altering experiences.
 After experiencing any form of sexual abuse at work it can be hard to know where to turn.
 You are not alone; a sexual assault attorney will be able to advocate for you and your right to work free of harassment or assault.
 Navruz Avloni is an experienced attorney dedicated to fighting for your right to a workplace free of unlawful sexual violence.
-Click here schedule a free consultation with Navruz Avloni.
+Click here to schedule a free consultation with Navruz Avloni.

 What Is Sexual Assault in the Workplace?